-The biennial Responsible Mining Index (RMI), produced by the Responsible Mining Foundation, is an evidence-based assessment of large-scale mining companies' policies and practices, both at corporate and mine-site level, on a range of economic, environmental, social and governance (EESG) issues.
+The aim of the biennial Responsible Mining Index (RMI) Report is to track and encourage continuous improvement in responsible mining by large-scale minerals and metals mining companies by transparently assessing company policies and practices, both at corporate and mine-site level, on a range of EESG issues and making the results freely available, with an emphasis on supporting industry-wide learning.

-RMI assesses companies from the perspective of society expectations of large-scale mining companies and examines the extent to which companies are addressing EESG issues in a systematic manner across all their mining activities and throughout the project lifecycle.
-The assessment is based on publicly available information on the companies and their mine sites.
+RMI assesses companies from the perspective of society expectations of large-scale mining companies and examines the extent to which companies are addressing EESG issues in a systematic manner across all their mining activities and throughout the lifecycle of their operations.
+As an evidence-based assessment, RMI is based on publicly available information on the companies and their mine sites.